a-nesse/acromuse_atari/README.md

-# Suggesting a modification to the ACROMUSE genetic algorithm to train agents for playing Atari games
+# Proposing a genetic algorithm for training agents to play Atari games
 Master's Thesis in Applied Data Science 2021